AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 A tiling 'iteration' is the process by which new tiles are added.
 For the sake of simplicity and demonstration, each iteration will add *all possible new tiles* as children of all 'leaf' tiles -- though in reality there's no requirement that new tiles be added at the same time, or that tiles are added in a balanced fashion.

 We start from the foundation that each tile has a maximum of $\frac{N_1}{4}$ simplex-chains, where $N_1$ is the maximum capacity of a maximal simplex.
-That is: if one computer (based on $O(c)$ reasoning) could be a full-node[^simplex-full-validation] for a simplex-chain in a 4000-simplex, then each tile will have, at most, 1000 simplex-chains.
+That is: if one computer (based on $O(c)$ reasoning) could be a full node[^simplex-full-validation] for a simplex-chain in a 4000-simplex, then each tile will have, at most, 1000 simplex-chains.
 Since a tile is adjacent to $\le 3$ other tiles, a tiled simplex-chain will have, at most, $N_1$ reflections (since a tile and its neighbors have, at most, $\frac{N_1}{4}$ simplex-chains, and all of those simplex-chains are reflected).

-[^simplex-full-validation]: A full-node for a simplex-chain does not need to fully validate any other simplex-chains, or dapp-chains on that simplex-chain.
+[^simplex-full-validation]: A full node for a simplex-chain does not need to fully validate any other simplex-chains, or dapp-chains on that simplex-chain.
 Header-only validation is fine.

 Our starting point is a $\frac{N_1}{4}$-simplex which constitutes a single tile.
 This is shown in \autoref{fig:tiled-simplex-5-d1}.